Topics

 Heating Medium

-Selection: Based on heat transfer hi Vs pumping ΔP at desired temperature.
-Water, the best to 200° C
+Selection: Based on heat transfer coefficient (hi) Vs pumping ΔP at desired temperature.
+Water, the best to 200° C. Carbon Steel tubes in HM Service are prone to corrosion leaks and fire

 Heat source: Fired heaters or Gas Turbine WHRU.
 Users: Wellfluid heater, Process HX, Glycol reboiler etc. Fluid: Water, Dowtherm or minerals oils, Hydrotherm or Therminols